China’s Oil Refiners and Petrochemical Giants Shift Investments to Produce Cutting-Edge Materials for Renewable Energy Technologies

 See also: China's Q1 Renewable Energy Growth Impresses with 86.5% Surge in Installed Capacity

-Traditionally focused on producing basic petrochemicals for polyester fabrics and plastic packaging, these companies are now venturing into the manufacturing of high-value products, including polyolefin elastomers (POE) for protecting cells, ultra-high-molecular-weight polyethylene used in lithium-ion battery separators, and carbon fiber utilized in wind turbine blades.
+Traditionally focused on producing basic petrochemicals for polyester fabrics and plastic packaging, these companies are now venturing into the manufacturing of high-value products, including polyolefin elastomers (POE) for protecting cells, ultra-high-molecular-weight polyethylene used in lithium-ion battery separators, and carbon fiber utilized in blades.

 The motivation behind this strategic shift lies in the combination of overcapacity and sluggish demand for commodity chemicals, along with the rapidly expanding solar and electric vehicle industries in China.
 Kelly Cui, a principal analyst based in Shanghai and affiliated with the consultancy Wood Mackenzie, confirms these drivers are pushing companies to pursue high-end, high-performance materials.